Article II—Our Membership

 The selection of a new Elder shall, at a minimum, follow the four (4) steps below:

-- Candidate Identification—Any potential elder shall be identified by the Board of Elders as a man fitting the biblical qualifications of an elder of the church and shall be submitted to a period of prayerful consideration by the existing Board of Elders.
+- Candidate Identification—Any potential elder shall be identified by the Elders as a man fitting the biblical qualifications of an elder of the church and shall be submitted to a period of prayerful consideration by the existing Elders.

-- Validation—Upon the confirmation by the potential elder of God's call on his life, the Board of Elders shall begin a validation process which, at a minimum, consists of: the potential elder's completion of a "Potential Elder Questionnaire" to determine whether he meets the qualifications of an elder as set forth above; a re-affirmation that the potential elder is in agreement with the Beliefs and Governance of the Church and various interviews with third parties concerning the potential elder's character, life and Christian witness.
+- Validation—Upon the confirmation by the potential elder of God's call on his life, the Elders shall begin a validation process which, at a minimum, consists of: the potential elder's completion of a "Potential Elder Questionnaire" to determine whether he meets the qualifications of an elder as set forth above; a re-affirmation that the potential elder is in agreement with the Beliefs and Governance of the Church; and various interviews with third parties concerning the potential elder's character, life, and Christian witness.

-No person can be removed from the Board of Elders except for just cause as determined by a unanimous vote of the Board of Elders (exclusive of the Elder whose removal is being considered).
-Just cause includes, but is not limited to: an elder being under the care and correction referred to in Article IV - Section 4 of this document; events that would disqualify him as set forth in this Article VI – Section 2; or behavior, schedule or stage of life the affects his ability to maintain biblical community with the other members of the Elder Board.
-If any Elder fails to maintain biblical community with the other members of the Elder Board, he should be informed and asked to make immediate adjustments to his schedule or voluntarily resign his office.
-The Board of Elders will accept the written resignation of an Elder whenever submitted.
+No person can be removed as an Elder except for just cause as determined by a unanimous vote of the Elders (exclusive of the Elder whose removal is being considered).
+Just cause includes, but is not limited to: an Elder being under the care and correction referred to in Article II - Section 4 of this document; events that would disqualify him as set forth in this Article IV – Section 2; or behavior, schedule or stage of life the affects his ability to maintain biblical community with the other Elder members.
+If any Elder fails to maintain biblical community with the other Elder members, he should be informed and asked to make immediate adjustments to his schedule or voluntarily resign his office.
+The Elders will accept the written resignation of an Elder whenever submitted.

 SECTION 3: THE PASTORAL ELDER

-The Pastoral Elder is the vocational spiritual leader of the church and has oversight of the spiritual life of the church in conjunction with the Board of Elders.
-The Pastoral Elder should be fully prepared for his ministry as required by the Board of Elders.
+The Pastoral Elder is the vocational spiritual leader of the church and has oversight of the spiritual life of the church in conjunction with the Elders.
+The Pastoral Elder should be fully prepared for his ministry as required by the Elders.
 He should live a consistent Christian life, ruling his own house well and having a good testimony with non-Christians.

 Responsibilities of the Pastoral Elder